croeer/TicTacToe/README.md

 # README #

-This is a simple TicTacToe game to learn the use of CocosSharp/Xamarin.
+This is a simple iOS TicTacToe game to learn the use of CocosSharp/Xamarin.

 ### What is this repository for? ###